alegradi/linux_cheat_sheets/kubernetes/basics.md

 kubectl run --generator=run-pod/v1 nginx --image=nginx  (to create an nginx pod) kubectl run --generator=run-pod/v1 nginx --image=nginx --dry-run -o yaml  (this will print the basic yaml of the config)

+kubectl cluster info  (to see basic cluster information)

 ## Basics
 kubectl get nodes  (to see nodes in the cluster)